kubevault/prometheus-exporter/docs/guides/secret-engines/azure/overview.md

     namespace: demo
 ```

-Here, `spec.roleRef` is the reference of AzureRole against which credential will be issued. `spec.subjects` is the reference to the object or user identities a role binding applies to and it will have read access of the credential secret.
+Here, `spec.roleRef` is the reference of AzureRole against which credentials will be issued. `spec.subjects` is the reference to the object or user identities a role binding applies to and it will have read access of the credential secret.

 Now, we are going to create AzureAccessKeyRequest.